mfabriczy/kubernetes-moodle/README.md

 will use that data to display those metrics in dashboards.
 Users will be able to view the state of the cluster, allowing one to be proactive in identifying and addressing issues.

-### Prometheus Setup

-Firstly, set the subdomain value for your Prometheus instance.
-Set the value for the keys `prometheus-operator.prometheus.ingress.annotations.external-dns.alpha.kubernetes.io/hostname` and `prometheus-operator.prometheus.ingress.hosts`.

-For HTTPS, set that subdomain value for the keys: `prometheus-operator.prometheus.ingress.tls.secretName` and `prometheus-operator.prometheus.ingress.tls.hosts`.

-### Grafana Setup

-Firstly, set the subdomain value for your Grafana instance.
-Set the value for the keys `prometheus-operator.grafana.ingress.annotations.external-dns.alpha.kubernetes.io/hostname` and `prometheus-operator.grafana.ingress.hosts`.

-For HTTPS, set that subdomain value for the keys: `prometheus-operator.grafana.ingress.tls.secretName` and `prometheus-operator.grafana.ingress.tls.hosts`.

-Lastly, set a password for the admin user by setting a value for the key, `grafana.adminPassword`.
+Set a password for the admin user by setting a value for the key, `grafana.adminPassword`.
 Once Grafana is running, you can login using the username, `admin`.

 #### kube-proxy Metrics
 The default bind address for `kube-proxy` to collect metrics is `127.0.0.1:10249` - Prometheus instances cannot access.